kubeflow/website/content/docs/started/getting-started.md

 weight = 1
 +++

 There are various ways to install Kubeflow.
-Choose one of the following to suit your environment (cloud, on premises (on prem) or local):
+Choose one of the following options to suit your environment (cloud, on premises (on prem) or local):

 * To use Kubeflow on Google Cloud Platform (GCP) and Kubernetes Engine (GKE),